-These sessions should be thought of as an experience somewhere in between a language exchange and a tutoring session.
-The people you are connecting with are not necessarily trained teachers, but they are native speakers and can help you practice speaking and listening to the target language.
+These sessions should be thought of as an experience somewhere in between a language exchange and a tutorial.
+The tutors you are connecting with aren’t necessarily teachers, but they’re all native speakers, have been trained by Chatterbug, and they’ll help you practice speaking and listening to the target language.

-The system will have a number of exercises at your level, tied to what you’re doing when you’re studying by yourself, for you to practice with a partner.
-Try to relax and have fun - you are not being tested, you are simply practicing and your partner knows that and just wants to help you out.
+Our system will build a lesson containing a number of exercises at your level (related to the self-study materials for the unit you’re studying) for you to practice with a partner.
+Try to relax and have fun - it’s not a test, you’re simply practicing!
+Your tutor knows that and is there to help you out.

 If you have a scheduled lesson coming up, you will see a link on your dashboard telling you when it is scheduled.
 Five minutes before the start of the lesson, you can join the session by clicking on Join Lesson.